libetl/soundtransform/README.md

 ## Android ?
 Pure Java ?
 Same code ?
 It would be a great thing but unfortunately the Android SDK is made to be incompatible with the Java SDK.
 Because a lot of security features and facilities were (and are being) implemented to protect the users in Android, whereas the Java SDK is using the OS kernel features.

-For example, you cannot read a resource on ans Android device.
+For example, you cannot read a resource on an Android device.
 Because it is considered as a security breach by the Android SDK.

 It is preventing anyone from opening any file to steal data without a consent (a permission).